--> RVDT- Construction, Working, Application, Advantages and Disadvantages

 Applications of RVDT

-RVDT is most commonly is used as a sensor nowadays, also it doesn't experience any functional problem due to its contactless structure.
+RVDT is most commonly used as a sensor nowadays, also it doesn’t experience any functional problems due to its contactless structure.
 Hence the main applications of RVDT include the following.

 • Actuators for controlling flight as well as engine.